FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Experimental Setup

 \subsection{Dataset description}

 The data is obtained from the ClimateBench v1.0~\cite{watsonparris2021climatebench} climate emulation benchmark dataset.
-ClimateBench v1.0 proposes a curated dataset of annual mean surface temperature and emissions for four of the main anthropogenic forcing agents: carbon dioxide (CO\textsubscript{2}), methane (CH\textsubscript{4}), sulfur dioxide (SO\textsubscript{2}) and black carbon (BC).
+ClimateBench v1.0 proposes a curated dataset of local annual mean surface temperature ($\sim$2$^\circ$ horizontal resolution), paired with annual emissions for four of the main anthropogenic forcing agents: carbon dioxide (CO\textsubscript{2}), methane (CH\textsubscript{4}), sulfur dioxide (SO\textsubscript{2}) and black carbon (BC).
 The temperature data is generated from the latest version of the Norwegian Earth System Model (NorESM2)~\cite{seland2020overview} as part of the sixth coupled model intercomparison project (CMIP6)~\cite{eyring2016overview}.
-The emission data is constructed from the exact input data used to drive the original NorESM2-LM simulations.
-We use as inputs for FaIRGP the global cumulative emissions of CO\textsubscript{2} and global emissions of CH\textsubscript{4}, SO\textsubscript{2} and BC.
+The emission data is constructed from the Community Emissions Data System~\cite{hoesly2018historical}, and corresponds to the input data used to drive the original NorESM2-LM simulations.

-The dataset includes the CMIP6 \textit{historical} experiment and four experiments corresponding to different possible shared socio-economic pathways (SSPs) from the ScenarioMIP protocol~\cite{o2016scenario}: \textit{SSP126}, \textit{SSP245}, \textit{SSP370} and \textit{SSP585}.
+The dataset we use includes paired time series of global annual emissions and local annual mean surface temperature for five experiments.
+We include the CMIP6 \textit{historical} experiment, and four experiments corresponding to different possible shared socio-economic pathways (SSPs)~\cite{riahi2017shared} from the ScenarioMIP protocol~\cite{o2016scenario}: \textit{SSP126}, \textit{SSP245}, \textit{SSP370} and \textit{SSP585}.
 These scenarios are designed to span a range of emissions trajectories corresponding to plausible mitigation scenarios and end-of-century forcing possibilities.
-Table~\ref{table:dataset} provides a brief description of these experiments and the period they cover.
+Table~\ref{table:dataset} gives a description of the experiments and the periods covered.

+In all experiments, we use as inputs for FaIRGP the global annual cumulative emissions of CO\textsubscript{2} and global annual emissions of CH\textsubscript{4}, SO\textsubscript{2} and BC.
+In the experiments of Section~\ref{section:global-experiments}, we focus on emulating global annual mean surface temperature.
+Therefore, we preprocess the temperature data by computing the global annual mean surface temperatures using an area-weighted mean of the local annual mean surface temperatures data.
+In Section~\ref{section:spatial-experiments} we focus on emulating local annual mean surface temperatures, thus no preprocessing is required.